Man Utd vs Arsenal: Is this the worst Red Devils side ever to face the Gunners in the Premier League era? | Goal.com

 It is a testament to Ferguson’s mind control that almost any old rabble he put out in his later years believed they could beat almost any domestic opponent.

-Conversely, it is a testament to Ed Woodward’s incompetence that any domestic opponent now believes that they can beat Ole Gunnar Solskjaer's side.
+Conversely, following several years of managerial upheaval and varied approaches to recruitment, any domestic opponent now believes that they can beat Ole Gunnar Solskjaer's side.

-With United weakened by poor investment, injuries and dreadful form, they could line up on Monday evening with a miserably embarrassing and lopsided selection.
+With United weakened by poor investment, injuries and dreadful form, they could line up on Monday evening with a particularly lopsided selection.

 David de Gea was at the heart of a ruthless, smash-and-grab victory against Arsenal at the Emirates in 2017, but this is a different De Gea.